tpvasconcelos/tpvasconcelos.io/_pages/education.md

 - **Classification:** First Class Honours
 - **Period:** Sep 2013 - Jun 2017

-As one of the main goals of any Physics Undergraduate degree, I developed the intuition to identify relevant laws and principles, and apply appropriate mathematical tools and approximations when working on advanced problems in physics.
+Over the course of my degree, I was able to developed the intuition to identify relevant laws and principles, and apply appropriate mathematical tools and approximations when working on advanced problems in physics.
-During these 3 academic years, I developed several scientific computing projects, with a focus in data analysis, molecular dynamics and simulations.
+Throughout my Undergraduate studies, I developed several scientific computing projects, with a focus in data analysis, molecular dynamics and simulations.
-The loooong hours spent in the lab exposed my to advanced experimental methods in collection of experimental data, and I gained experience in evaluating the significance of the data, drawing relevant conclusions, applying the appropriate mathematical methods and calculating the
+The looooong hours spent in the lab exposed my to advanced experimental methods in collection of experimental data, and I gained experience in evaluating the significance of the data, drawing relevant conclusions, applying the appropriate mathematical methods and calculating the